 Median life expectancy for CF patients is 46 years

-According to the Cystic Fibrosis Foundation, more than 30,000 people in the US and more than 70,000 people worldwide are living with CF and approximately 1,000 new cases of CF are diagnosed each year.
+According to the Cystic Fibrosis Foundation, approximately 40,000 people in the US and an estimated 105,000 people worldwide have been diagnosed with CF across 94 countries.